Why obtain patent protection?

 How long is the term of a patent?

 In most countries the term of a standard patent is 20 years.
 This term can be extended in the case of pharmaceutical patents in some countries if certain conditions are met.
 Countries have different types of patents other than a standard patent and these can have different terms.
-For example, in Australia an innovation patent (for innovations that may not meet the inventive step requirements of a standard patent) can be obtained for a term of 8 years.
+For example, in Australia, although in the process of being phased out, an innovation patent (for innovations that may not meet the inventive step requirements of a standard patent) were obtained for a term of 8 years.

 Do I really need an attorney?